xuwenyihust/Wine-Quality/README.md

 ### Sources of randomness in the process that are used to build a diverse set of decision trees
 > The random forest adds randomness in two ways.

-> First, it randomly resamples the data with replacement, so each decision tree is being fit on a slightly different set of data.
+> First, it randomly resamples the data with replacement, so each decision tree is being fit on a **slightly different set of data**.

-> Secondly, for each split in each decision tree, the random forests algorithm only considers a random subset of variables to split on.
+> Secondly, for each split in each decision tree, the random forests algorithm only considers **a random subset of variables to split on**.
 All trees are trained independently of each other.
 To make predictions, all trees are queried independently and the majority vote wins.

 ## Resources
 * [Harvard CS 109 HW5](http://nbviewer.jupyter.org/github/cs109/2014/blob/master/homework/HW5.ipynb)